Creating a Lampshade Using T-Spline Modeling in Fusion 360

 • When modeling in T-spline, care should be taken to avoid twisting the edges, as it could result in the form folding over itself, disrupting the model's integrity.

 When your file is open, you can close your data panel and let's begin.
-The first thing I would like to do is go right-click, New Component, and I will name this component Lampshade.
-Before I begin to model my lampshade, I would like to hide specific components to make it easier for me when I am modeling my lampshade.
+The first thing I would like to do is go to right-click > New Component, and I will name this component Lampshade.
+Before I begin to model the lampshade, I would like to hide specific components to make it easier while modeling.

-I will unroll the import assembly and the arm assembly, and I will select Holding Control, the lampshade arm, lampshade, and rubber washer.
-Right-click, Isolate.
-In Fusion, we can isolate and un-isolate specific components instead of hiding individual components.
+I will unroll the Import Assembly and the Arm Assembly, and I will select, holding CTRL, the Lampshade Arm, Lampshade, and Rubber Washer.
+Then right-click > Isolate.
+In Fusion, we can isolate and un-isolate specific components instead of hiding them individually.

-Notice that when I do an isolate, the rest of the components that were not selected have automatically been hidden.
-I can collapse these two components, and we can begin to model our lampshade.
-I will orbit so that I am looking at the bottom of my rubber washer, and I will go Create Form.
+Notice that when I use Isolate, the rest of the components that were not selected have automatically been hidden.
+I can collapse these two assemblies, and we can begin to model our lampshade.
+I will orbit so that I am looking at the bottom of my Rubber Washer, and I will go to Create Form.

-For our lampshade, go to the Create, drop-down, and find Cylinder.
+For our lampshade, go to the Create dropdown and find Cylinder.
 Just like when making solid modeling geometry, we need to select a plane.
-I will select the underside of my washer, and then find the center point of the circle, and click.
+I will select the underside of the washer, then find the center point of the circle, and click.

 Learn CAD